SkymanOne/folidity/reports/main.typ

 === Z3 basics

 Z3 relies on propositional logic to prove the satisfiability of theorems and formulas.
 This essentially enables symbolic reasoning about the program code.
-Z3 toolset consists of formulas that are comprised of quantifiers, uninterpreted functions, sets, and other Z3 AST symbols, followed by solvers that enable asserting formulas into the global proving context, and, finally, models, containing a list of concrete values assigned to symbols in formulas, if they are satisfiable.
+The Z3 toolset consists of formulas comprised of quantifiers, uninterpreted functions, sets, and other Z3 AST symbols.
+It is followed by solvers that enable asserting formulas into the global proving context and, finally, models containing a list of concrete values assigned to symbols in formulas if they are satisfiable.

 Z3 also offers tactics and optimisation techniques which currently beyond the scope of usage of this paper.